-Textbook Adoption and Costs (Spring 2016)
+Textbook Adoption and Costs Spring 2017

 It is time to choose your textbooks for the spring semester.
 The continued emphasis on textbook costs across the UNC system has created a greater sense of urgency to submit timely textbook requests.
-Although the early deadline of October 15th has passed, there is time to submit your textbook requests.
+Although the early deadline of October 17th has passed, there is still time to submit your textbook requests.
 The bookstore accepts requests at any point, but timely requests help them lower student costs in several ways.

 Early adoptions allows the bookstore:

-- To buyback eligible textbooks thereby returning more money to our students
+- To buyback eligible textbooks thereby returning more money to our students.

 - To have enough time for materials to be delivered, stocked and available to students before the first day of classes.

-- To resolve any issues between publishers and or wholesalers that might delay course material availability for student purchase
+- To resolve any issues between publishers and or wholesalers that might delay course material availability for student purchase.

 Thank you for your time and attention.